Internship in Kenya enriches Global Health Epidemiology personal journey

 “At Michigan Public Health, I learned to critically evaluate these intricate networks and appreciate the complexity of creating effective interventions,” Floyd said.

 He saw firsthand the thoroughness involved in not just proposing solutions but in planning their sustainable implementation and the community impact.
-His experiences in classes, such as the class, challenged him to consider the full lifecycle of public health initiatives, from conception through to the long-term effects on the communities involved.
+His classroom experiences, especially in the Community, Culture and Social Justice in Public Health course, challenged him to consider the full lifecycle of public health initiatives, from conception through to the long-term effects on the communities involved.

 Floyd regards epidemiology as a cornerstone of the public health field—the discipline through which risks are assessed and health data is extrapolated.
 His intrigue in epidemiology stems from its analytical role in deciphering the relationships between activities such as smoking and health consequences such as cancer.